This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Suspended Solids Removal & Dissolved Air Floatation – 1”.

 2. The smallest particle size requiring removal from the fluid stream is called ______

 c) Removal degree

 Explanation: The smallest particle size requiring removal from the fluid stream in a specific application is called the filtration degree.
-Two conventions are used to define filtration degree.
+Two conventions are used to define a filtration degree.

 Explanation: The total area of the filter medium that is exposed to fluid flow and is usable for the filtration process is referred to as the effective filtration area.
-Any structural member or other solid barriers that prevents fluid flow and particle separation from occurring over any surface area of the filter medium, such as structural supports, is not included in the effective filtration area.
+Any structural member or other solid barriers that prevent fluid flow and particle separation from occurring over any surface area of the filter medium, such as structural supports, is not included in the effective filtration area.

 4. The elements that cause a filter to loose hydraulic capacity are referred to as ______

 c) Draining factors